 A. The report makes clear that the status-quo is not sustainable.
-Therefore the report compares the impact of the ATMS programme with what HIAL had considered as an alternative option – a local surveillance solution based at existing airports.
+The report compares the impact of the ATMS programme with what HIAL had considered as an alternative option – a local surveillance solution based at existing airports.
 The report clearly notes why a local surveillance alternative was not viable and was discounted.

 Q. Why was the local surveillance option discounted by HIAL?

 A. The local surveillance option was considered.
-However it was discounted – not just because it was the most costly option identified in the Helios report but because it did not offer the same level of staff resilience, operational flexibility or recruitment and retention benefits that the ATMS option offers.
+However, it was discounted – not just because it was the most costly option identified in the Helios report but because it did not offer the same level of staff resilience, operational flexibility or recruitment and retention benefits that the ATMS option offers.

-Q. Why is HIAL continuing with ATMS?
+Q. Why must HIAL continue with ATMS?

 HIAL must modernise its air traffic services.
 ATMS is the only option that provides the necessary levels of resilience required to ensure long-term sustainable air traffic service provision for the communities we serve.

 To date, there have been no alternative viable proposals that provide solutions to address all of the challenges HIAL currently faces.

 Q. What other mitigation measures can be implemented?

 A. We will look to work with community stakeholders and partners at all of the airport locations to find additional local mitigation measures over and above those we have already implemented and are currently exploring.